codybrom/blankie/FAQ.md

    - Blankie will be installed in your Applications folder
    - Updates can be managed through Homebrew with `brew upgrade`
+   - Visit the [Blankie cask page on brew.sh](https://formulae.brew.sh/cask/blankie) for more information

 3. **Direct Download**
    - Download the latest .zip from the [Releases](https://github.com/codybrom/blankie/releases) on GitHub